pilight/pilight/docs/source/development/lua/network/index.rst

 .. c:function:: userdata getUserdata()

-   Returns a persistent userdata table for the lifetime of the mail object.
+   Returns a persistent userdata table for the lifetime of the http object.

 .. c:function:: string getMimetype()